⚡Quick Start: Running UpGrade Locally with Docker

 CORS whitelist

-Ensure that this line is present in you env
+Ensure that this line is present in your env

 See this page for other environment options.